India’s E-Waste Rules 2022: A Step Towards Circular Economy

 What is E-Waste Recycling, and Why Is It Important?

 What is e waste recycling?
-It refers to the process of collecting, dismantling, and safely extracting valuable materials from discarded electronic devices.
-Instead of letting e-waste accumulate in landfills, recycling helps recover usable components and reduces the need for raw material extraction.
+It is the method of collecting, disassembling, and extracting valuable materials from old electronic equipment in a safe manner.
+Rather than piling e-waste into landfills, recycling enables the recovery of usable parts and minimizes raw material extraction needs.

-• It extends the lifecycle of valuable electronic components.
+• It prolongs the life of precious electronic components.

-• It minimizes the negative environmental impact of hazardous waste.
+• It lessens the negative environmental effects of hazardous waste.

-• It ensures sustainable resource utilization, supporting the circular economy.
+• It provides sustainable resource use, enhancing the circular economy.

 The Role of Consumers in E-Waste Disposal